Art’s Automotive services some Mazda models, but not all. The Mazda cars we repair are:

 Our take on the Mazda service schedule

 For these reasons we pretty much ignore the official schedule.
-We recommend that you service your Mazda as if it were a Toyota, Honda, or Subaru.
+We recommend the same service intervals for Mazda as for the other makes we repair.
 I’m hoping that now that Toyota has purchased some of Mazda and they are cooperating on projects, that standardizing the maintenance schedule will be something they improve.

 Here’s what we recommend: